jenperson/tt-tutorial/operations/dispatch_overhead.md

 ![Dispatch/Worker Best Case Diagram](../assets/dispatch-worker-best-case.png)

-In the best-case scenario, the dispatcher and worker cores are perfectly synchronized:
+In the best-case scenario, the dispatcher and worker cores complete each step of the handshake without stalling:
 - The worker finishes executing a kernel and sends the “done” message.
 - The dispatcher is already prepared and quickly sends the “go” message for the next kernel.
 - Worker local initialization begins immediately and finishes within the handshake window.